larsthorup/rsc-spike/README.md

 # rsc-spike

-Experiment in implementing React Server Components without using a framework
+Experiment in implementing React Server Components without using a framework, a bundler or any other dependencies

 Without React: